Pitcher (container)

-In American English, a pitcher is a container with a spout used for storing and pouring liquids.
-In English-speaking countries outside North America, a jug is any container with a handle and a mouth and spout for liquid – American "pitchers" will be called jugs elsewhere.
-Generally a pitcher also has a handle, which makes pouring easier.
+In American English, a pitcher is a container with a handle and a spout, used for storing and pouring liquids.
+In English-speaking countries outside North America, such a container is called a jug.

 Ewer is an older word for a pitcher or jug of any type, though tending to be used for a vase-shaped pitcher, often decorated, with a base and a flaring spout.
 The word is now unusual in informal English describing ordinary domestic vessels.
 A notable ewer is the America's Cup, which is awarded to the winning team of the America's Cup sailing regatta match.

-In modern British English, the only use of "pitcher" is when beer is sold by the pitcher in bars and restaurants, following the American style.

 Etymology

 The word pitcher comes from the 13th-century Middle English word picher, which means earthen jug.
 The word picher is linked to the Old French word pichier, which is the altered version of the word bichier, meaning drinking cup.

 The word's origin goes as far back to the Medieval Latin word bicarium from the Greek word βῖκος : bîkos, which meant earthen vessel.
 Compare with Dutch beker, German Becher, English beaker and Italian bicchiere.